Program Admission

 Recommendations

-As part of the online graduate admission application, you will be asked to provide the names and email addresses for each of your recommenders.
+As part of the online graduate admission application, applicants are asked to provide the names and email addresses for each of your recommenders so that ASU can contact them directly to solicit letters.
 Upon submission of your application, these references will receive an email from Graduate Admission Services.
 The email will include a link to upload a written letter of recommendation.
 Please confirm with your references that they have completed and posted the letters of recommendation by the deadline.

 More about transcripts